nickfargo/state/_includes/content/docs/concepts/object-model.md

 * The progression of a **transition** is conceptually orthogonal to the parastate relation, and traversal proceeds only over the state tree defined by the superstate–substate relations.

-* Parastates provide for compositional reuse of their own or inherited **methods, data, and custom events**.
+* Parastates provide for compositional reuse of only their own or inherited **methods, data, and custom events**.
 Built-in events, guards, substates, transitions, and attributes are not heritable via parastate.

 ###### SEE ALSO